10 Day

 10 Day is the debut mixtape by American rapper Chance the Rapper.
-It was released independently on April 3, 2012 as a free digital download.
+It was released independently on April 3, 2012, as a free digital download.
 The mixtape was downloaded over 400,000 times on mixtape site DatPiff, and over 235,000 times on MixtapeMonkey.
 10 Day was released on commercial streaming platforms in June 2019, followed by a vinyl release.

-Background and Production
+Background and production

 Background

 Following a 10-day suspension in 2011 for possessing marijuana on his high school campus, Bennett recorded his first full-length project, called 10 Day.
 Prior to the mixtape, he was highlighted as one of Complex magazine's "10 New Chicago Rappers to Watch Out For."
 The mixtape features guest appearances from Vic Mensa, Sulaiman, and Nico Segal.
 The mixtape also includes production from Peter Cottontale, Chuck Inglish, Blended Babies, DJ SuchNSuch, MF Love, Flying Lotus, THEMPeople, Caleb James, Lex Luger.
 The mixtape would also garner the attention of Forbes magazine, as it was featured in the publication's Cheap Tunes column.

-Cover Art
+Cover art

 The cover art to the mixtape shows a realistic cartoon drawing of Chance in a red jacket looking up to a sky full of clouds, with stylized, comic book looking text that reads "Chance the Rapper" and "10 DAY" in bold red letters above Chance.
 The artwork was done by Chicago artist Brandon Breaux, and was the first of many collaborations for the two, as Breaux also did the cover art for the two following mixtapes, Acid Rap and Coloring Book.
 Breaux also worked on the artwork for Chance's 2018 singles "Wala Cam", "65th and Ingleside" and "Work Out".

+Title

+The title came from Chance The Rapper’s 10-day high school suspension.

 Sampling

-The song "Long Time" features a sample from the song "Nantes" by Beirut, originally released in 2007 and featured on their album "The Flying Club Car."
+The song "Long Time" features a sample from the song "Nantes" by Beirut, originally released in 2007 and featured on their album "The Flying Club Cup."
 Additionally, the track "Prom Night" features a sample from the 1979 song "So Good, So Right" by Brenda Russell, and "Family" samples the 1977 track "You're Not Fooling Me" by the band Angel.